HyPE-Network/vanilla-proxy/README.md

 4. You can set the boards of the world.
 Blocks outside the border will not be displayed to the player.
 The coordinates of the corner must be divided by 16 so that the borders are displayed correctly.
 5. Support for a whitelist that can store the player's xbox id(xuid).
 6. A Player List manager that stores a players `SelfSignedID` ensuring as long as a player is signed into a XBL account, they wont get there player reset.
+7. A priority slot system, that allows you to block off specific slots to be restricted for certain players in whitelist.

 ## Getting Started